 - Charitable and religious organizations

-See the Illinois Department of Revenue website for a complete list of exemptions.
+Although these items and organizations are typically exempt, certain conditions and required documentation may still apply.
+See the Illinois Department of Revenue website for a complete list of sales tax exemptions.

 - Cigarettes and other tobacco products